Rethink-Rx

 V. Harm Reduction: Your New Mantra

-Take a Holiday If you find that you are beginning to develop tolerance or are craving the therapy more and more often, it’s time to give it a rest for a few days or weeks.
+Take a holiday.
+If you find that you are beginning to develop tolerance or are craving the therapy more and more often, it’s time to give it a rest for a few days or weeks.
 This will reset your sensitivity and break the cycle of dependence.
 The endocannabinoid system is very fluid, and taking a break from using cannabis can help regain your sensitivity and success with the therapy.

 VI.
 Strain Selection and Dosage Control